 However, even though the researchers found the likely ‘gate of consciousness,’ more experiments are required to confirm the findings.

-- Researchers from the University of Michigan Medical School on the brink of finding the gate of consciousness.
+- Researchers from the University of Michigan Medical School are on the brink of finding the gate of consciousness.

 - The research findings indicate that the anterior insular cortex is responsible for the conscious mind.